lawrencecpaulson/lawrencecpaulson.github.io/_posts/2023-04-27-ALEXANDRIA_outcomes.md

 you need to show that you can capture some pretty intricate *definitions*.

-We also understood the need to tackle difficult material, preferably from a wide range our mathematical subdisciplines.
+We also understood the need to tackle difficult material, preferably from a wide range of mathematical subdisciplines.
 Meanwhile, Angeliki noticed that that the journal *Experimental Mathematics* had announced a special issue on formalisation.
 We decided to aim for that, with substantial projects:

 * [Irrationality and transcendence criteria for infinite series in Isabelle/HOL](https://doi.org/10.1080/10586458.2021.1980465), formalising material from three different research papers: by Erdős and Straus, Hančl, and Hančl and Rucki